Woman Across the River

 Woman Across the River is an album by the American blues musician Freddie King, released in 1973.
 It was the last of three albums King made for Shelter Records.
 King's three Shelter albums were re-released as a collection titled King of the Blues.

 The album peaked at No. 158 on the Billboard 200.

 Production

 Like King's first two Shelter albums, Woman Across the River was produced by label head Leon Russell.
 King was backed by many session musicians, including Carl Radle on bass and Jim Keltner on drums.
 The album was mixed at Ardent Studios, in Memphis, Tennessee.
 King covered two Willie Dixon songs, "Hoochie Coochie Man" and "I'm Ready".

 Critical reception

+The Gazette called the album "painfully mechanical, with little or no personal involvement."